How to Earn Interest on Crypto in 2023

 For example, by staking CRV tokens, you can earn fees generated by Curve Finance, one of the leading DeFi protocols.
 Curve Finance pays out 50% of platform fees to CRV stakers.

 You’ll be using your own crypto wallet rather than an exchange, so this one is better for intermediate or even advanced crypto users.
-Often you’ll have to stake your tokens in a smart contract on the platform itself.
+Often, you’ll have to stake your tokens in a smart contract on the platform itself.

-The advanced label comes from the crypto research part of the job.
-Lots of projects show a massive yield, but many of these projects are simply minting a massive supply of tokens.
+The advanced label for this one comes from the crypto research part of the job.
+Plenty of projects show a massive yield, but many of these projects are simply minting a massive supply of tokens.
 Without real earnings, the ultimate value of these tokens will likely trend toward zero.
-Be sure you understand where the yield comes from, and then decide for yourself if the yield is sustainable.

-The downside: real yield returns usually return to earth as more people discover the yield and platform earnings are split between more staked tokens.
+The downside: Real yield returns usually return to earth as more people discover the yield and as platform earnings are split between more staked tokens.
 On some platforms, like GMX, you’ll also be on the hook for real losses, which can affect the token value or yield.
-Study the docs before you click any buttons.

-4. Yield Farming
+7. Yield Farming

 Difficulty level: Intermediate/Advanced